 What time zones are meetings held in and how does the IAB Tech Lab work to address those members not in the time zone of the meeting times?

-Tech Lab has a tendency to run Working Group calls between 12:00 and 3:00 Eastern Time in order to include US West and be reasonably accessible to European participants.
+IAB Tech Lab aims to run Working Group calls during various times to include US West and be reasonably accessible to European participants.
 However, preferences of active Working Group participants does affect the scheduled time.
 Additionally, upon request, we can arrange Q&A sessions for interested parties in different time zones.

 What is the member grid and how do I change or update my staff’s participation?